BioinformaticsCSU/MultiNanopolish/README.md

 We present an efficient  implementation of Nanopolish, called MultiNanopolish.
 MultiNanopolish use a different iterative calculation strategy to reduce redundant calculations.
 We propose an abstract concept, namely independent computing unit(GroupTask) which can be distributed to the thread pool for multi-thread concurrent computing.

-Code compilation and dependencies are the same as nanopolish.
+Code compilation and dependencies are the same as Nanopolish, and it is used in exactly the same way as Nanopolish.
+Next, installation instructions are provided.
+We refer to Nanopolish's README.

 ## Dependencies